-Aaron is a poet by nature, a writer/editor by nurture, and has worn many different hats including “Chef,” “Gossip Journalist,” and “Educator” (he developed and implemented a writing curriculum for middle-school and high-school students as well as taught in various colleges, and is currently teaching in the NYC DOE).
-He obtained a B.A. in English Literature from Yeshiva University and earned his M.F.A. in Creative Writing in Poetry from Sarah Lawrence College, and an M.S. in T.E.S.O.L. from the City College of New York.
+Aaron is a poet by nature, a writer/editor by nurture, and has worn many different hats including “Chef,” “Gossip Journalist,” and “Educator” (he developed and implemented a writing curriculum for middle-school and high-school students, has taught in various colleges, and is currently teaching in the NYC DOE).
+He obtained a B.A. in English from Yeshiva University, earned his M.F.A. in Writing — Poetry from Sarah Lawrence College, and an M.S. in T.E.S.O.L. from the City College of New York.

 Ariel Stein – Co-Creator, Editor Emeritus

 Ariel Stein was born five weeks early.
 Several years later he began writing and attending writing workshops, after which he attended the University of Pennsylvania, where he continued writing and editing in a more formal capacity.
 Ariel enjoys biblical and rabbinic allusions, balmy weather, the color blue, and hopes you do too.